Tom Petty was born and raised in Gainesville, Florida, and was, like many others of his generation, a huge fan of Elvis Presley and the Beatles.

 On February 3, 2008, Tom Petty and the Heartbreakers performed a short set at the Super Bowl XLII Halftime show and really rocked the house.
 At the time of this writing, Petty continues to tour and sells out to huge venues wherever he plays.

-Tom Petty passed away on Oct 2, 2017 after suffering a major hear attack.
+Tom Petty passed away on Oct 2, 2017 after suffering a major hear attack, said to have been caused by an overdose of pain killers.